odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/followup.rst

 Follow-up reports
 =================

-The overdue invoices you need to follow up on are available in :menuselection:`Accounting --> Customers --> Follow-up Reports`.
-From there, you  can identify all the customers that have late unpaid invoices.
+Overdue invoices you need to follow up on are available in :menuselection:`Accounting --> Customers --> Follow-up Reports`.
+By default, Odoo filters by :guilabel:`Customer Invoices` that are :guilabel:`In need of action`.

-When you open a customer, you see all their unpaid invoices (overdue or not).
-The due dates of the late invoices appear in red.
-Select the invoices that are not late yet in the :guilabel:`Excluded` column to exclude them from the reminder you send.
+When selecting an invoice, you see all of the customer's unpaid invoices (overdue or not), and their payments.
+The due dates of late invoices appear in red.
+Select the invoices that are *not* late by clicking the :guilabel:`Excluded` column to exclude them from the reminder you send.

 It is up to you to decide how to remind your customer.
 You can select :guilabel:`Print Letter`, :guilabel:`Send By Email`, :guilabel:`Send By Post`, :guilabel:`Send By SMS`.
 Then, click on